WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 The wallet might steal your funds at any time and all we have to assume otherwise is the provider's word.

-We do not care about the license as long as it allows us to perform further analysis.
+We do not care about the license as long as it allows us to perform our analysis.
 For a security audit it is not necessary that the provider allows others to use their code for a competing wallet.

-Does the published app match the published code?
+Is the published app matching the published code?
 ------------------------------------------------

 Published code doesn't help much if it is not what the published app was